rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 3. The angle $\phi$ can change.
 To do this, a conducting loop can be rotated (see Example 29.3).
 Electric motors use changes in $\phi$ to convert mechanical energy to electrical energy.

 In this activity, you will determine the direction of the induced current in a conducting loop due to a changing magnetic flux through its area using Lenz's law for cases 1. and 2.

-Although Lenz's law can be used for case 3., we generally use Faraday's law first and then ask if our answer is consisten with Lenz's law.
+%Although Lenz's law can be used for case 3., we generally use Faraday's law first and then ask if our answer is consistent with Lenz's law.
 This is covered in a separate activity.
 Additionally, Lenz's law can be used to determine the direction of force or torque required by an external agent to cause the change in flux through the loop.
 This is also covered in a separate activity.

 Lenz's law follows from Faraday's law.
 In principle, Faraday's law, with careful attention paid to signs, can be used to determine the direction of induced current, in which case Lenz's law is not needed.
 In a similar way that using the right--hand rules to determine the general direction for force can be used to check your math on a cross--product, Lenz's Law provides a check on the direction of the induced current when using Faraday's law.